413x5/mx-wcc24-rs/staking-contract/README.md

 1. Contract Setup (Owner Only):
    - Call `IssueRewardToken` with 0.05 EGLD to issue the SNOW reward token
+   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enouogh gas for the issue transaction
    - Call `SetRewardTokenLocalMintRole` to set up minting permissions

 2. To stake tokens: